On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Jacquet functors

-\begin{rmk} The same statement holds true (with the same proof) for objects $\uM\in \cO^P$ of the shape $\uM=U(\frg) \otimes_{U(\frp) }W$ where $W$ is an arbitrary finite-dimensional locally analytic $P$-representation.
-In particular, it holds for objects $\uM$ such that $\omega(\uM)$ is projective in the category $\cO$ since such an object it is free as a $U(\fru_P^-)$-module \cite{H1}. \end{rmk}
+\begin{rmk} The same statement holds true (with the same proof) for objects $M\in \cO^\frp_\alg$ of the shape $M=U(\frg) \otimes_{U(\frp) }W$ where $W$ is an arbitrary finite-dimensional algebraic $P$-representation.
+In particular, it holds for objects $M$ which are projective in the category $\cO_\alg^\frp$ since such an object it is free as a $U(\fru_P^-)$-module \cite{H1}. \end{rmk}